vmstarchenko/jaml/docs/source/guide/validation.rst

 Validation
 ==========

 You can enable input and output json validation.
-Use jsonschema for this link to jsonschema guide
+TODO: add link to jsonschema guide